- Do you organize any other tours than the Lazy Wednesday Tour?

 Yes, of course.

 Usually NOT, but if you wish, you can contact me by email.
-If anyone cancels you would be contacted.
+If anyone cancels you will be contacted.

 No, I am sorry.
 However, you can check the website of my friend Yulia www.yuliacanarytours.com.
 She has a little company organizing only private tours.
 You can contact her at info@yuliacanarytours.com or +34 657 03 09 40.

-No, the tour is guided only in English.
+No, the tours are guided only in English.

-- Why is the tour guided only in English?
+• Why are the tours guided only in English?

 Because I have a lot to say about Gran Canaria and if I have to say all that in 2 languages, I am getting voice issues.
-Besides, I rarely have Spanish-speaking guests and when all the group speaks the same language, the tour is much more enjoyable and fun.
+Besides, I rarely have Spanish-speaking guests and when all the group speaks the same language, the tours are much more enjoyable and fun.

-- What is the maximum size of the group?
+• What is the maximum size of the groups?

 25 PAX